HughP/dnj-corpus/README.md

 | U+FFF9 | ￹ | 17 | NULL | NULL | NULL | INTERLINEAR ANNOTATION ANCHOR |

 ## Provenance and text conditioning
 Valentin Vydrin `vydrine[at]gmail[dot]com` Provided the corpus.
-Issues of the Eastern Dan local newpaper _-Pamɛbhamɛ_ were provided as a series of `.doc` files.
-Three translated texts (trnaslated portions of _While waiting for a medical doctor_) were provided as a series of `.txt` files in related folders: moyan-sanni_ko_dhotroo, moyan-waa_won, moyan-yii_to_gu.
+Issues of the Eastern Dan local newspaper _-Pamɛbhamɛ_ were provided as a series of `.doc` files.
+Three translated texts (translated portions of _While waiting for a medical doctor_) were provided as a series of `.txt` files in related folders: moyan-sanni_ko_dhotroo, moyan-waa_won, moyan-yii_to_gu.

 One `.doc` file was provided with 22 short (single paragraph length) parallel texts (Eastern Dan - French).
 And a copy of the New Testament was also provided but is not included in this corpus for copyright reasons.